-The Recovery service sends failed asynchronous interactions to failed event destinations that have been created on the SCA system bus (SCA.SYSTEM.cell_name.Bus).
+The Recovery service sends failed asynchronous interactions to failed event destinations that have been created on the SCA system bus (SCA.SYSTEM.cell name.Bus).
 The data for failed events is stored in the failed event database (by default, WPCRSDB) and is made available for administrative purposes through the failed event manager interface.

-An administrator uses the failed event manager to browse and manage all WebSphere Process Server Recovery service handles the following types of failed events: failed events.
+An administrator uses the failed event manager to browse and manage all WebSphere Process Server failed events.
 Common tasks for managing failed events include:

 - Browsing all failed events

 - · Searching for failed events by specific criteria

-- · Editing data for a failed event
+- Editing data for a failed event

 - Resubmitting failed events